-You can install your SureCam Connected Dash Camera device in a few simple steps.
+You can install your SureCam connected camera device in a few simple steps.
 Our easy overview video will cover all the basics to get your team up and running.

 - Cable routing

-Your SureCam kit comes equipt with the following items:
+Your SureCam kit comes with the following items:

-- A large and small mount with a clip and screw
+- 1 x Large and 1 x small mount with clip and screw

-The following tools are recommended but not included in your SureCam kit:
+The following tools are required but not included in your SureCam kit:

 - A multimeter